aj-enns/ghcp-download-usage/README.md

    - Any additional scopes required by the Copilot metrics API (check [GitHub Copilot API documentation](https://docs.github.com/en/copilot) for updates)
 5. Click **Generate token** and copy the token value.
 You will not be able to see it again!
 6. Store this token securely:
-   - As the value for the `GitHubToken` variable in your Azure Automation Account (see step 2 above).
+   - As the value for the `GitHubToken` variable in your Azure Automation Account (see step 2 below).

 **Never commit your PAT to source control.**